Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 - Prokinetic agents.

-No drug is completely safe in pregnancy but in severe cases of hyperemesis the benefits of medications outweigh the risks.
+No drug is completely safe in pregnancy but in severe cases of hyperemesis, the benefits of medications outweigh the risks.

-Talk to your health care provider to find out whether medication is appropriate for you.
+Talk to your healthcare provider to find out whether medication is appropriate for you.

 Bed rest is often recommended, as HG can cause extreme fatigue.